caryjim/site/index.md

 🔍  Right Now...

-I'm currently developing guides and tools for the following topics, and will share more as they evolve:
+I'm developing guides and tools for the following topics, and will share more as they evolve:

 - Survey Design and Analysis Workflow
 - Automating Survey Analysis and Report Building